 Even if you don’t have symptoms yet, you could be carrying the disease around with you.
 So, if you go to get groceries thinking you’re safe and without coronavirus, you have the potential to spread the disease to everyone around you.
 If someone else at the store who doesn’t know they have the disease yet coughs on someone else or a nearby object that someone else touches, the disease is easily spread.

 Wearing a mask stops the action of spreading the disease through talking, sneezing, or coughing by containing the germs within the mask, or by keeping the germs on the outside of your mouth.
 Just as you don’t want anyone to give you COVID-19, you don’t want to give it to anyone else.
 So, wearing a mask is the responsible, empathic thing to do.

 Per the CDC recommendations, anyone going out in public should wear face masks or some type of covering.
-In a similar manner, SouthCoast is asking all patients to wear face masks or coverings.
+In a similar manner, SouthCoast requires all patients to wear face masks or coverings.
 Patients who refuse to wear a mask and are not experiencing a medical emergency will be asked to leave the facility and offered a virtual visit.

 Just as the CDC has certain recommendations for when to wear a mask, they also have suggestions for what to do when you don’t have the professional mask on hand.
 For many people, this is a reality as those have been sold out and reserved for our dedicated healthcare workers.